Jumping pits at Rogers Stadium complex named for Dave Schaub

 If there is a name synonymous with athletics in Bellefonte, it’s Dave Schaub.

-That’s why his family donated $10,000 to the capital campaign at Bellefonte Area School District to put toward naming rights in his honor for the jumping pits at Rogers Stadium – something his four daughters said was a special place since he actually coached them in the jumping events while they were student-athletes on the track and field team at Bellefonte Area High School.
+That’s why his family donated $10,000 to the capital campaign at Bellefonte Area School District to put toward naming rights in his honor for the jumping pits at the Rogers Stadium facility – something his four daughters said was a special place since he actually coached them in the jumping events while they were student-athletes on the track and field team at Bellefonte Area High School.

 Schaub moved to Bellefonte after graduating from Rider University in 1973.
 A lover of football, basketball and track and field – and just about all other sports – he coached a plethora of sports for nearly five decades at the middle and high school levels at Bellefonte including boys and girls basketball, football, golf and track and field.